 I would also like to say that in my view the terrain model got nothing to do with “viruses” because we would first have to prove the existence of “viruses” before we can begin to argue about how they may behave in various environments.
 This is why I constantly state in my interviews that there is nothing to debate here in regards to “viruses” because all “virologists”, institutions, scientists and researchers around the world are all in full agreement with the fact that they have never found an alleged “virus” directly from nature.
 This is also one of the reasons I have turned down debates because what is there to debate, either something exists or it doesn’t.
 It’s like arguing about the existence of unicorns, either we have found unicorns in nature or we haven’t.

-There is no ambiguity here, there is no middle ground, period.Other places to find me and my work:
+There is no ambiguity here, there is no middle ground, period.Other places to find me: